bhavin04890/rhdp-pxe-docs/docs/source/cli-based-labs/index-cli.rst

 =======================================================================
-Red Hat Product Demo System Command Line Labs
+Red Hat Demo Platform Command Line Labs
 =======================================================================

-.. warning:: The steps assume you are using the Red Hat Demo System**
+.. warning:: The steps assume you are using the Red Hat Demo Platform**

 .. note:: This project is under active development.